 If being out on the water all day doesn't tickle your fancy, you don't have to step aboard to be part of the action.
 You can readily get involved, on a land-based level, by partying well into the night at one of the many regatta shindigs.
 They're often generally preceded by a banquet.

 Phuket King's Cup Regatta

 During the event, when not out racing, the yachts are anchored off Kata Beach.
 Before and after each race, the southern end of this stretch of sand comes alive with dinghies ferrying seafarers, sails and other sailing paraphernalia ashore.
-The boats make a truly picturesque sight and avid photographers shouldn't pass up this opportunity to get some great photographs.
-Sunrise and sunset shots with the yachts in the foreground during race days make for a great subject matter.
+The boats make a truly picturesque sight and avid photographers shouldn't pass up this opportunity to get some great shots.
+Sunrise and sunset with the yachts in the foreground during race days can be truly breathtaking captures.

-With the short respite of prize-giving, generally held just after dinner, the parties begin in earnest.
-With musicians, local and international bands, Thai dance performances and other activities such as fireworks displays, they make for worthwhile affairs.
-Not only are these gatherings good on a merrymaking level, but to add to the experience you are bound to rub shoulders with at least one well-known sailing personality.
+Prizes are usually given just after dinner, and the parties begin right after.
+With musicians, local and international bands, Thai dance performances and other activities such as fireworks displays, they're not to be missed.
+Not only are these gatherings good on a merrymaking level, but to add to the experience you're bound to rub shoulders with at least one well-known sailing personality.

 One of the highlights of every King's Cup is the candle-lighting ceremony held in front of the Boathouse Resort on Kata Beach to celebrate the late king's birthday.
 It's an impressive sight with more than 1,000 skippers and their crews holding up candles while a choir sings the Thai national anthem.

 A number of yachts require extra crew members with sailing experience, and if you're fit and would like to join in, don't miss out on this once-in-a-lifetime chance.
 An added bonus is that the crew fee includes party tickets.
 Email the King's Cup Regatta committee at firstname.lastname@example.org for more information.